voxpupuli/puppet-grafana/README.md

 provisioning file.
 This way the module can be used to generate placeholder files so password can be sepecified in a different iteration, avoiding them to be put in the module code.

+#### `provisioning_contact_points_file`

+A String that is used as the target file name for the contact point provisioning file.
+This way the module can be used to generate placeholder files so password can be sepecified in a different iteration, avoiding them to be put in the module code.

+#### `provisioning_alerting_dir`

+A String to the alerting provisioning directory.
+This way the module can copy the alerts and contact points into the right path.

 ##### `rpm_iteration`